imisrac/aldihomework/1_task/manual_test.md

 **Preconditions:**

 * User is logged in.
-* User session lifetime is configured (e.g., 10 seconds of inactivity).
 * Shopping list is empty.
+* User session lifetime is configured (e.g., 1 minute of inactivity).

 **Test Steps:**

 1. Navigate to a product category (e.g., "Dairy & Eggs").
-2. Leave the browser idle until the session expires (e.g., 15 seconds of inactivity).
+2. Leave the browser idle until the session expires (e.g., 70 seconds of inactivity).
-3. After timeout, attempt to add a product (e.g., “Milk 1 Gallon”) to the shopping list by clicking “Add to Shopping List.”
+3. After timeout, attempt to add a product (e.g., “milk”) to the shopping list.

 **Expected Result:**

 * The system should not add the product to the shopping list.
 * User should be redirected to the login page or shown a “Session expired – please log in again” message.
-* Once logged back in, the user should be able to add the product successfully.

 ---